temporalio/documentation/docs-src/concepts/what-is-the-temporal-web-ui.md

 ### Recent Workflows

-Recent Workflows lists all Workflow Executions run in the past 24 hours.
+The main Workflows page displays a table of recent Workflow Executions.
-The default number shown is 1,000 Workflow Executions.
+The Web UI will display a maximum of 1,000 Workflow Executions.

 Users can list Workflow Executions by any of the following: